 Now the House is still in existence with various Eldar of different folks.
-Vanimar represents the elves who are seeking shelter and protection.
-As some of them were homeless once, they all know the true meaning of home.
+Vanimar represents the Elves who are seeking shelter and protection.
+As many of them were homeless once, they all know the true meaning of home.

-Vanimar once formed a combined house of the survivors of Gondolin, have preserved its status to day as a predominantly Noldor house, and had ever been located close to the havens both in Beleriand and Lindon.
-Throughout the second age the House remained loyal to the king and grew on by those who sought shelter and protection.
+Vanimar once formed a combined house of the survivors of Gondolin, has preserved its status to this day as a predominantly Noldor house, and had ever been located close to the havens, first in Beleriand and then in Lindon.
+Throughout the second age the House remained loyal to the king and grew in numbers through those who sought shelter and protection.
 Since the beginning of its history, Vanimar revered and prized the traditions of the Exiles.
 The House have always preserved their High-Elven speech, the secrets of crafting, and many songs coming beyond the seas.

-In the Third age of Middle-earth, following the significant events taking place involving the ringbearer and the famous company went southwards for a quest, the Elves of Vanimar abandoned their homesteads in the Falathlorn, and moved either openly or discreetly into Imladris.
-As the shadow growing in the east to cover all free lands, Elves of the former ages and glories, willing to take part in their share of the burden.
-They ensure the roads are kept open, provide safe passage to the travellers, sending combat patrols to the nearby plains and bolstering the valley's defences if need arise.
-Elves of Noldor and Sindar, under the Vanimar banner preparing for a war long after their days of glory have passed!
+In the Third age of Middle-earth, following the significant events taking place involving the ringbearer and his companions heading south, the Elves of Vanimar abandoned their homesteads in the Falathlorn, and moved either openly or discreetly into Imladris.
+As the shadow growing in the east began to cover all free lands, Elves of former ages and glories were willing to take their share of the burden.
+They now ensure roads are kept open, provide safe passage for any travellers, send combat patrols to the nearby plains and bolster the valley's defences if need arises.
+Elves of the Noldor and the Sindar, under the Vanimar banner are preparing for a war long after their days of glory have passed.